 Earlier this month, Denver Recruiters organized the first annual Fall Recruiting Conference at the Denver Aquarium.
-A rewarding experience for 200 industry professionals, the half-day event was sold out and attended by myself and Eric Adams from EdgeLink.
+A rewarding experience for 200 industry professionals, the half-day event was sold out.
 The location was great, as beautiful aquariums filled with various sea life surrounded us at every turn outside of the meeting room.

 This event was special to me, as I serve on the Advisory Board for Denver Recruiters and assisted in putting together a conference that would be educational, motivational, and easy to attend.
 Our goal was to create productive conversations and networking among industry peers, and to bring in knowledgeable guest speakers that could share their insights with us.
 We wanted to create a robust but affordable event in Denver that would be convenient for recruiters here, and I’m happy to say we succeeded.

 The first presentation was from Steve Lowisz, a 24+ year veteran of the sourcing, recruiting, and search industry.
 Steve spoke to us about the “5 Keys to Leading Your Hiring Manager,” and I agreed with 100% of the points he touched on.
 His 5 C’s (Consult, Communicate, Candidate, Coach, and Compare) served as excellent reminders to ask the right questions in order to avoid making dangerous assumptions.
 This is our expertise, so we need to help hiring managers be successful in finding and landing the right talent by helping to form a plan.